 When you understand how to find your direct cost, you can create more accurate labor budgets.
 It can help you determine if you need to adjust your pricing or eliminate certain products or services that aren’t driving a profit.
 Having a more in-depth idea of your actual labor costs also protects your cash flow and ensures you have enough cash on hand to pay your team—and keep your business up, running, and moving forward in the process.

 In other words, when you don’t calculate labor costs or miscalculate them, it could result in you coming up shorter than you expected.
 When you don’t factor in things like overtime, payroll taxes (e.g., Social Security and Medicare taxes), employee benefits, and so on, you may come to misleading conclusions about where your business is actually at financially.

 Want to see how your labor costs are impacting your cash flow?
 Try out our free cash flow forecasting tool.

 Clearly, understanding how to calculate direct labor cost is a must for your business.
 But what does the direct labor cost formula look like in action?

-Because the graphic designer and copywriter are exempt employees, their wages would be their regular rate of pay for the week.
+Because the graphic designer and copywriter are exempt employees, their gross pay would be their regular rate for the week.

 Graphic designer wage costs: $75,000 / 52 weeks = $1,442.31